If a friend or family member needs to use your car, are they covered if there is an accident?

 Before the driver heads out of the driveway, here is what you need to know if you let someone drive your car.

 Insurance covers the vehicle, not the person driving it.
-You legally can’t drive in the province if you don’t have any.
+You cannot legally drive in the province if you don’t have any.

 If you have an active licence in the province, you can use someone else’s vehicle.
 You must have permission to use it and drive responsibly.
 You may want to consider adding an occasional driver if you have a friend or family member who uses your vehicle weekly.
 If you lie to your insurer and fail to disclose this information, you may be faced with material representation.